Zhihao-Huang/scPioneer/README.md

 ## PHASE 2: cell-type annotation
-Load libraries and functions:
+Load library:
 ```
 library(scPioneer)
 ```
-If you don't want to install scPioneer, just load the required packages and functions:
+If scPioneer cannot be installed, you can just load the required packages and functions directly:
 ```
 library(Seurat)
 library(dplyr)